AmericanRedCross/TTL_ETL/README.md

 A [FormHub](https://formhub.org/) -> PostGres ETL.

-This project is a Node.js application (The ETL) plus a lightweight Angular.js client app that controlls the 3 main compoents of the ETL:
+This project is a Node.js application (The ETL) plus a lightweight Angular.js client app that controls the 3 main compoents of the ETL:

 1. FormHub Sync - Using a FormHub API Token, connects to RedCross Formhub instance, reads all forms, and downloads all data.
 Truncates/Creates PostGres tables and inserts data in a flattened way.
 2. Database Backup - Uses Node.js to issue a shell command to back up PostGres DB.